pedroj/MS_Network-Sampling/netraref.md

 ### Estimating frugivore species richness.
 A "phytocentric" sampling

-We use here a dataset of direct census of animal frugivores visiting *Cecropia glaziouvi* (Cecropiaceae) trees in Intervales, SP, Brazil (March 2012).
+We use here a dataset of direct census of animal frugivores visiting *Cecropia glaziovii* (Cecropiaceae) trees in Intervales, SP, Brazil (March 2012).
 We use each tree observed as a census, and we accumulate across trees the number of frugivore species recorded visiting the plant.
 The idea is that as we sample additional individual trees we may get a more complete account of the actual frugivore species interacting with the plant.
 Eventually, for a large sample size, the number of frugivore species recorded reaches a plateu, that can be considered a robust estimate of the actual spcies richness of the frugivore assemblage.

 Species (taxa) are in rows.
 Census samples are the columns.